- Flask or empty water bottle (a clear plastic bottle works well)

 - Vegetable oil, cooking oil, or baby oil

-- Fill the flask most of the way with vegetable oil.
+- Fill the flask most of the way with your choice of oil.

 - Fill the rest of the flask with water.
-The water will sink to the bottom under the oil and looks like little, clear blobs.
+The oil floats and the water sinks to the bottom of the jar under the oil and looks like little, clear blobs.

 - Add a few drops of food coloring; your choice of color.
 The food coloring is water-based, so it will also sink and color the water that is now at the bottom of the flask.